DeterminateSystems/nixos-vault-service/README.md

 ### Where do the files go?

 > **NOTE:** Currently, we use the systemd `PrivateTmp` directive, which interacts with `JoinsNamespaceOf` in a documented fashion.
 > It is unknown at this time whether `TemporaryFileSystem` exhibits the same functionality (namely, sharing of mountpoints between services) when used in conjunction with `JoinsNamespaceOf`.

 We'll create a temporary filesystem in the sidecar using the `TemporaryFileSystem` at `/run/detsys/vaultAgent`.
 All generated, secret files will go there.
-This temporary filessytem will be shared with the target service via the `JoinsNamespaceOf` directive..
+This temporary filessytem will be shared with the target service via the `JoinsNamespaceOf` directive.

 ## Example Nix Interface